What Clinical Research Really Shows About Probiotics and C. diff Recovery

 Probiotic Potency

 Most probiotic products are made with species of non-spore forming Lactobacillus and Bifidobacteria bacteria because they’re popular and widely recognized.
 But most of these are fragile: sensitive to oxygen and heat, which means many can lose viability in the bottle before you ever take them.
-They’re also vulnerable to stomach acid and often destroyed by antibiotic drugs.
+They’re also vulnerable to stomach acid and often significantly reduced during antibiotic use.

 Manufacturers try to compensate by requiring refrigeration or advertising very high potency values, measured in CFU (Colony Forming Units).
 But CFU counts only reflect what’s in the bottle at the time of manufacture, not what survives shipping, storage, and digestion.

-In fact, the Food Standards Agency in the UK found that about 90% of non–spore-forming probiotic strains are killed by stomach acid before ever reaching the intestines.²³ Unless the strain is specially protected or naturally more resilient, this helps explain why many people find traditional probiotics less effective than expected.
+In fact, the Food Standards Agency in the UK found that about 90% of non–spore-forming probiotic strains may be killed by stomach acid before ever reaching the intestines.²³ Unless the strain is specially protected or naturally more resilient, this helps explain why many people find traditional probiotics less effective for gut support than expected.

 Benefits of Bacillus Probiotics for C. difficile